ogdenstudios/feyrun/assets/dungeon-master/session-2.md

 # Amber waves of grain

 You set off through a field of waving, amber grains towards what you think is "the market".
 In the distance you can see stone-hewn walls and parapets.
 It looks like perhaps a proper city.

 > Do you want some time now in-character or out-of-character to make any plans, chat, discuss?
 A reminder, for this session, you can use any ability you know about at-will.

+They talk a little bit about what's going on with them.
+Strange territory.
+Getting into a big city full of people they don't know.

+Jenn wants to be cautious.

+Jenn asks - what do both of them remember?

 ## The gates of Svartalfheim